 REPRESENTATIONS FROM RESPONSIBLE AUTHORITIES

-There has been one representation received by a responsible authoritie in respect of the application.The representations have been received from the Council’s Environmental Health Section.
+There has been one representation received by a responsible authority in respect of the application.The representations have been received from the Council’s Environmental Health Section.
 The representation relate to concerns over public nusiance which fall under the licensing objectives.
-The details of the representation can be found in apendix 1.
+The details of the representation can be found in Appendix 1.

 PROPOSALS